Intake of cruciferous vegetables may reduce the risk of cancers, some scientists suggested.

 Dr. Aggarwal BB and Dr. Ichikawa H. in the additional examination of the function of indole-3-carbinol (I3C) also found that application of the phytochemical also inhibited DNA-carcinogen abducted and new blood vessels involved cancer cell survival formation, suppressed free-radical production, and stimulated 2-hydroxylation of estradiol in the reduction of cell proliferative and estrogenic activity and

-Furthermore, indole-3-carbinol and its derivatives were found not only expressed the anti-cancer effects through restoring original gene formation but also inhibited free radicals production, ... but also interfered with cancer cell cycle division phase to induce apoptosis.
+Furthermore, indole-3-carbinol and its derivatives not only exerted the anti-cancer effects through restoring original gene formation but also inhibited free radicals production, ... but also interfered with cancer cell cycle division phase to induce apoptosis.

-Other chemical compounds found in the cruciferous vegetables, showed to possess potent antitumor and chemopreventive activity including sulforaphane (SFN), an isothiocyanate and Allyl nitrile (3-butenenitrile).
+Other chemical compounds found in the cruciferous vegetables, showed to possess potent antitumor and chemopreventive activity are sulforaphane (SFN), an isothiocyanate and Allyl nitrile (3-butenenitrile).

 Taking together, there is no doubt, cruciferous vegetables have exhibited anticancer activities, through many aspects.